Gregory of Nyssa: Early life and education

-Gregory was born around 335, probably in or near the city of Neocaesarea, Pontus.
+Gregory was a Cappadocian Greek, born around 335, probably in or near the city of Neocaesarea, Pontus.
 His family was aristocratic and Christian—according to Gregory of Nazianzus, his mother was Emmelia of Caesarea, and his father, a rhetorician, has been identified either as Basil the Elder or as a Gregory.
 Among his eight siblings were St. Macrina the Younger, St. Naucratius, St. Peter of Sebaste and St. Basil of Caesarea.
 The precise number of children in the family was historically contentious: the commentary on 30 May in the Acta Sanctorum, for example, initially states that they were nine, before describing Peter as the tenth child.
 It has been established that this confusion occurred due to the death of one son in infancy, leading to ambiguities in Gregory's own writings.
 Gregory's parents had suffered persecution for their faith: he writes that they "had their goods confiscated for confessing Christ."
-Gregory's paternal grandmother, Macrina the Elder. is also revered as a saint and his maternal grandfather was a martyr, as Gregory put it "killed by Imperial wrath" under the persecution of the Roman Emperor Maximinus II.
+Gregory's paternal grandmother, Macrina the Elder, is also revered as a saint and his maternal grandfather was a martyr, as Gregory put it "killed by Imperial wrath" under the persecution of the Roman Emperor Maximinus II.
 Between the 320s to the early 340s, the family rebuilt its fortunes, with Gregory's father working in the city of Neocaesarea as an advocate and rhetorician.

 Gregory's temperament is said to have been quiet and meek, in contrast to his brother Basil who was known to be much more outspoken.
 Gregory was first educated at home, by his mother Emmelia and sister Macrina.
 Little is known of what further education he received.
 Apocryphal hagiographies depict him studying at Athens, but this is speculation probably based on the life of his brother Basil.
 It seems more likely that he continued his studies in Caesarea, where he read classical literature, philosophy and perhaps medicine.
 Gregory himself claimed that his only teachers were Basil, "Paul, John and the rest of the Apostles and prophets".

 While his brothers Basil and Naucratius lived as hermits from c.
 355, Gregory initially pursued a non-ecclesiastical career as a rhetorician.
 He did, however, act as a lector.
 He is known to have married a woman named Theosebia during this period, who is sometimes identified with Theosebia the Deaconess, venerated as a saint by Orthodox Christianity.
 This is controversial, however, and other commentators suggest that Theosebia the Deaconess was one of Gregory's sisters.